vladcalin/gemstone/docs/interacting_with_services.rst

 and ``locate_service(name)``.

-In order for a service to make use of a service registry, we must override the :py:data:`pymicroservice.PyMicroService.service_registry_urls` class attribute.
+In order for a service to make use of a service registry, we must override the :py:data:`gemstone.MicroService.service_registry_urls` class attribute.

-When we do that, a `periodic task <Periodic tasks>`_ will spawn when the service starts that calls the ``ping`` method of the remote service, every :py:data:`pymicroservice.PyMicroService.service_registry_ping_interval` seconds.
+When we do that, a `periodic task <Periodic tasks>`_ will spawn when the service starts that calls the ``ping`` method of the remote service, every :py:data:`gemstone.MicroService.service_registry_ping_interval` seconds.

 .. note::